Last updated: July 12th, 2021.

 (ii) Having registered for one Club in the Competition, register for another Club in the Competition in that Playing Season except for the purpose of a transfer.

-(iii) Submit a signed registration form or submit a registration through WGS for registration that the Player had wilfully neglected to accurately or fully complete.
+(iii) Submit a signed registration form as per Rule 18(A)(ii) or submit a registration through the Player Registration System that the Player had wilfully neglected too accurately or fully complete.

 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.